The Construction of Space Shuttle Launch Complex 39-B

 And that shit's just weird, and it is strictly an artifact of human perception.

-Step through the mirror, and take a look back out to yourself standing there looking at it, and something funny happens, that people never seem to notice.
+Step through the mirror, and take a look back out at yourself standing there looking at it, along with some writing to make the effect completely unmistakable, and something funny happens, that people never seem to notice.

-If it was really me in the mirror, looking back out at myself in the real world, a very sneaky transformation has to take place, or otherwise I won't be able to look back out at myself from inside the mirror.
+If it was really me, along with with some writing, in the mirror, looking back out at myself in the real world, a very sneaky transformation has to take place, or otherwise I won't be able to look back out at myself from inside the mirror.

 And the "transformation" is just the most stupidest, most ridiculousest, most subtle thing imaginable, and it consists in the fact, that if I'm now inside the mirror, looking back out, I HAVE TO TURN AROUND TO DO IT.

-And just as soon as I turn around, my left shoulder and my right shoulder (and of course all the rest of my right and left halves) HAVE SWITCHED PLACES!
+And just as soon as I've turned around, my left shoulder and my right shoulder (and of course all the rest of my right and left halves) HAVE SWITCHED PLACES!

 Well, duh.